- Mar 5, 2021

 It is a work-in-progress, and is nowhere NEAR ready for a full release.

 RETRO now has a documentation file located here.
 This file will provide an overview of the major elements RETRO currently enables, some of its under-the-hood supporting functions, and a detailed breakdown on manual command entry.

 For MZ plugin commands, I highly recommend OcRam's RETRO Plugin Command UI.
 This little program was made by @OcRam specifically for RETRO.
 It emulates MZ's plugin command UI and builds a command string that you can just copy into MV's existing event command for plugin commands.
 For complex plugin commands, like some from his own plugins, this UI is practically required.

 RETRO's list of functional features grows with each release.
 For a (non-exhaustive) overview, please see the documentation text.

 Previously it was brought to my attention that the method RETRO used to read plugin information was only possible on PC environments due to requiring Node.js functionality, which mobile and web versions of a game apparently don't or can't support.
 It originally only affected the use of MZ plugin commands.
 However the functionality in question has expanded slightly in scope, so adjusting the information retrieval method got pushed to the front of the line.
 RETRO should hopefully now be compatible with mobile/web releases, but this hasn't been tested yet.

 Working through Casper's CGMZ plugin library.
 So far, one plugin mysteriously non-functional.
 No crashes on it, so figuring it out is low priority, as I've sunk too much time into it already.
 I'll come back to it.

 How to Use

-Currently the name of the file you save this to doesn't matter, though that may change in the future.
-To be safe, save it as "RETRO.js".
+Save this plugin as "RETRO.js".
 Make sure it goes above all MZ plugins you're using in the plugin list.

 Plugin Commands / Script Calls